DaCasBe/TwitchPy/docs/index.md

 **Args**:

-+ code (str): The code to redeem to the authenticated user’s account
++ code (list): The code to redeem to the authenticated user’s account
+               Maximum: 20

 + user_id (int): The user account which is going to receive the entitlement associated with the code